Stocks rally to records after grim jobs data undercuts rates - WTMJ

 Strong earnings reports also helped to boost the market, as companies continue to turn in blockbuster growth for the first three months of the year.

-Expedia rose 7.5% for the biggest gain in the S&P 500 after reporting a loss for the first quarter that wasn’t as bad as Wall Street expected, and it had better revenue than forecast.
+Expedia rose 6.1% after reporting a loss for the first quarter that wasn’t as bad as Wall Street expected, and it had better revenue than forecast.

 While the sharp slowdown in hiring could calm inflation fears, one measure in the jobs report also showed that wages rose more than economists expected last month.